 Peaceful: This antonym emphasizes the absence of conflict and violence.
 "Peaceful" describes a state of tranquility, harmony, and serenity.
 The word "peaceful" is rooted in the Old French word paisible, meaning "enjoying peace."
 It can refer to a personal state of mind, a social environment, or even a political landscape.
 A peaceful resolution to a dispute, a peaceful protest, or a peaceful meditation practice all stand in direct opposition to hostile actions and environments.

 Supportive: This antonym focuses on providing encouragement, assistance, and resources to others.
 "Supportive" describes someone who is understanding, empathetic, and willing to stand by your side.
 The word "supportive" implies active involvement in helping someone achieve their goals or overcome challenges.
-A supportive friend, a supportive family, or a supportive work environment can provide the strength and resilience needed to navigate difficult situations and thrive in the face of adversity.
+A supportive friend, a supportive family, or a supportive work environment can provide the strength and resilience needed to figure out difficult situations and thrive in the face of adversity.

 Cooperative: This antonym emphasizes collaboration and teamwork.
 "Cooperative" describes a willingness to work together towards a common goal.
 Derived from the Latin word cooperari, meaning "to work together," "cooperative" signifies a spirit of mutual respect and shared responsibility.
 A cooperative project, a cooperative agreement, or a cooperative community all demonstrate the power of collective action in achieving positive outcomes and resolving conflicts peacefully.